 Who doesn’t look forward to a day off…or at least a day with nothing to worry about and no reason to rush out of the house?
-Especially with the cold weather fast approaching, today is the perfect day for braising.
+Especially with the cooler nights approaching, today is the perfect day for braising.
 The best part is that one does not necessarily need the luxury of a full day of vacation to put a gorgeous braised short rib on the table.

 Braising is one of the easiest preparations to master.
 With relatively few ingredients and little preparation, the meat practically cooks itself without even having to open the oven door.
 And after four to six hours, you have a rich, restaurant-worthy dish to proudly present to family or friends.

-Chef Rene Chauvin, whose career in some of Canada’s top kitchens spans over 20 years, and who is now chef professor at George Brown College Centre for Hospitality and Culinary Arts, shares his secrets to an absolutely stellar braised beef chuck rib.
+Chef Rene Chauvin, whose career in some of Canada’s top kitchens spans over 20 years, and who is now chef professor at Centennial College, shares his secrets to an absolutely stellar braised beef chuck rib.

 * 2 x 2.5 lb Beef Chuck Rib, (ask the butcher to “French,” or clean, the bones) and cut into two rib portions.

 * 1 onion, roughly cut

 * ½ bunch fresh thyme

 * 1 bottle Barolo or Merlot

 * 2-3 Litres beef, chicken, or veal stock, (if no stock is available, use water)

 * Kosher salt and whole black peppercorns